lukaszszymankiewicz/pydoku_cute/README.md

     To generate harder sudoku (default difficult is easy), just parse appriopriate argument: \
         python sydoku --difficult=hard \

-    There are four difficulties: easy, medium, hard and immpossible
+    There are four difficulties: easy, medium, hard and impossible

 4. Have fun!